For support and questions about SparkChess or chess in general, please see the links on the right and the Q&A section below.

-SparkChess 8 was briefly flagged by Norton Antivirus as ‘WS.Reputation1‘, which basically means a file not commonly downloaded (new release – duh!).
-We’ve worked with Symantec and whitelisted SparkChess 8.
+SparkChess was briefly flagged by Norton Antivirus as ‘WS.Reputation1‘, which basically means a file not commonly downloaded (new release – duh!).
+We worked with Symantec and whitelisted it but the process has to be repeated for every release.
 You should keep your virus definitions up-to-date so you don’t get false-positives.

 If you are unsure about SparkChess for Windows, you can use the free VirusTotal.com service to upload and scan the installer.
-They scan with 57 different antivirus and antimalware programs – SparkChess is clean and virus-free.
+They scan with 70 different antivirus and antimalware programs .

 If Norton Antivirus quarantined your download, please follow these instructions to restore it.

 On Macs, SparkChess doesn’t need to be installed.
 When the download completes, Mac OS automatically decompresses the SparkChess zip file so all you need to do is to drag it from the Downloads folder to the desktop.
 Click here for a video.

 Point-releases are free, i.e. if you buy version 9.0, you’ll get versions 9.1 through 9.9 for free, but not 10.0.
 Point-releases contain mostly bug fixes and improvements of existing functionality.